GatotKaca-token/token-list/README.md

-# Gatot Kaca Token (GKC)
+# GATOTKOCO (GATCO) Token

 ## Introduction
-Gatot Kaca Token (GKC) is a decentralized cryptocurrency designed to power the Gatot Kaca ecosystem, promoting financial inclusion and empowering users with innovative blockchain solutions.
+GATOTKOCO (GATCO) TOKEN is a decentralized cryptocurrency designed to power the GATOTKOCO ecosystem, promoting financial inclusion and empowering users with innovative blockchain solutions.

 ## Token Details
-- **Token Name:** Gatot Kaca Token
+- **Token Name:** GATOTKOCO
-- **Token Symbol:** GKC
+- **Token Symbol:** GATCO
 - **Decimals:** 9
 - **Blockchain:** Solana
 - **Mint Address:** B44PqeTXGY3NaKhBupvNuEhQhjdNw2ko6Q5oFpHLCshM

 ## Purpose and Use Case
-The GKC token is used for transactions within the Gatot Kaca ecosystem, including staking, governance, and accessing premium features.
+The GATCO token is used for transactions within the Gatot Kaca ecosystem, including staking, governance, and accessing premium features.
 It aims to create a seamless and efficient platform for users to engage in decentralized finance (DeFi) activities.

 ## Features
-- **Staking Rewards:** Earn rewards by staking GKC tokens.
+- **Staking Rewards:** Earn rewards by staking GATCO tokens.
 - **Governance:** Participate in the decision-making process for future developments.
 - **Low Transaction Fees:** Enjoy minimal transaction fees within the ecosystem.
-- **Transfers:** Secure and fast transfer of GKC tokens between wallets.
+- **Transfers:** Secure and fast transfer of GATCO tokens between wallets.
-- **Swapping:** Easily swap GKC tokens with other cryptocurrencies on supported decentralized exchanges.
+- **Swapping:** Easily swap GATCO tokens with other cryptocurrencies on supported decentralized exchanges.
-- **Trading:** Trade GKC tokens on various cryptocurrency exchanges.
+- **Trading:** Trade GATCO tokens on various cryptocurrency exchanges.
-- **Bridging:** Transfer GKC tokens across different blockchain networks seamlessly.
+- **Bridging:** Transfer GATCO tokens across different blockchain networks seamlessly.

 ## Tokenomics
-- **Total Supply:** 10,000,000,000 GKC
+- **Total Supply:** 10,000,000,000 GATCO
-- **Circulating Supply:** 5,000,000,000 GKC
+- **Circulating Supply:** 5,000,000,000 GATCO
 - **Allocation:**
   - 40% for Community Rewards
   - 30% for Development